nurse-treats-bruised-female-patient-955x288

 Step 3: Obtain RN License (Timeline Varies)

-After graduating nursing school, students will need to sit for the NCLEX-RN exam and apply to their state nursing board for licensing.
+After graduating from nursing school, students must sit for the NCLEX-RN exam and apply to their state nursing board for licensing.

 Step 4: Pursue NP Education (Two to Four Years)